pavoni/resque-rate_limited_queue/README.md

-# ResqueRateLimitedQueue
+# Resque Rate Limited Queue

-A Resque plugin which makes handling rate limited apis easier
+A Resque plugin which makes handling jobs that use rate limited apis easier

 If you have a series of jobs in a queue, this gem will pause the queue when one of the jobs hits a rate limit, and re-start the queue when the rate limit has expired.